 Frequently asked questions.

-What is a Shaman?
-"While the work of a shaman encompasses virtually the full gamut of known spiritual practices, shamanism is universally characterized by an intentional change in consciousness (Eliade's 'ecstasy') to engage in purposeful two-way interaction with spirits.
-Its most distinctive feature, which is not universal, is the out-of-body journey to other worlds." . . .
-What all shamans "do share is disciplined interaction with spirits in non-ordinary reality to help and to heal others." . . .
-"Both in traditional indigenous settings and in contemporary societies, shamans work within a holistic framework.
-They address the spiritual side of illness in a complementary relationship with the nonspiritual treatment of illness and injury."
+"Shamans engage in a wide range of spiritual practices, but shamanism is generally marked by a deliberate shift in consciousness (Eliade's 'ecstasy') to facilitate meaningful two-way communication with spirits.
+A unique aspect, though not universal, is the out-of-body journey to other realms." . . .
+Shamans "share a disciplined interaction with spirits in non-ordinary reality to assist and heal others." . . .
+"In both traditional indigenous cultures and modern societies, shamans operate within a holistic framework, addressing the spiritual aspects of illness alongside conventional medical treatment for physical ailments and injuries."
 Michael Harner, Cave, and Cosmos, p.
 48.

 What is a shamanic journey?

-"The shaman's journey (sometimes called the 'magical flight' or 'soul journey') to the worlds above and below is a distinctive aspect of shamanism compared to other spiritual traditions.
-The main purpose of these journeys is to obtain extraordinary knowledge and help from the other worlds for others or for oneself."
+"The shaman's journey (also called the 'magical flight' or 'soul journey') to the upper and lower worlds is a defining feature of shamanism that sets it apart from other spiritual paths.
+The primary goal of these journeys is to gain exceptional knowledge and assistance from these other realms, either for oneself or others."
 (Michael Harner, Cave, and Cosmos, Chapter 5, p.
 67.)

-"In these journeys, one can travel 'outside of time' through a normally imperceptible universe otherwise known mainly through dream and myth."
+"During these journeys, one can move 'outside of time' through a usually imperceptible universe, which is otherwise primarily known through dreams and myths."
 (Michael Harner, Cave, and Cosmos, Chapter 5, p.
 70.)

-A "guided visualization" is not a shamanic journey.
+A "guided visualization" does not constitute a shamanic journey.

 What about the ethics of shamanic practice?

-Can a person learn shamanism and shamanic healing without studying with an indigenous Shaman?
+Can someone learn shamanism and healing without studying with an indigenous Shaman?

-Can I combine shamanism or shamanic healing with other healing modalities (such as medicine, psychology, Reiki, massage therapy, therapeutic touch, hypnotherapy, and so forth)?
+Can shamanism or shamanic healing be combined with other healing modalities (such as medicine, psychology, Reiki, massage therapy, therapeutic touch, hypnotherapy, etc.)?

-Shamanism is a non-exclusive, holistic healing method that works well in conjunction with other healing disciplines, including psychotherapy, medicine, and other alternative healing practices.
-However, it is not recommended that one combine other healing methods with shamanism in a single session with a single client.
-Shamanic healing has its own unique effectiveness and power.
-It has been used for tens of thousands of years on every inhabited continent.
-It is recommended that you become a master of shamanism as well as a master of the other healing modality before trying to combine them.
-This is recommended not only to preserve the integrity of the practice but for ethical and legal reasons, particularly if you are a licensed practitioner in another discipline.
+Shamanism is a non-exclusive, holistic healing method that complements other healing disciplines like psychotherapy, medicine, and alternative practices.
+However, it’s advised not to mix shamanism with other methods in a single session with one client.
+Shamanic healing has its own unique power and effectiveness, refined over tens of thousands of years across all inhabited continents.
+It’s recommended to master both shamanism and any other healing modality before attempting to combine them.
+This helps maintain the integrity of the practices and ensures ethical and legal considerations are met, especially if you’re a licensed practitioner in another field.